esl/MongooseIM/doc/rest-api/Metrics-backend.md

 ## Introduction

+**Warning:** This API is considered obsolete.
+Please use WombatOAM for monitoring or one of the [exometer reporters](../operation-and-maintenance/Logging-&-monitoring.md#monitoring) and your favourite statistics service.

-To expose MongooseIM metrics, an adequate endpoint must be included in the Cowboy HTTP listener section.
+To expose MongooseIM metrics, an adequate endpoint must be included in the [Cowboy HTTP listener](../advanced-configuration/Listener-modules.md#http-based-services-bosh-websocket-rest-ejabberd_cowboy) section.

-Here's how it can look:
+Here's an example:
 ```
 ...
 { {5288, "127.0.0.1"}, ejabberd_cowboy, [